juma-vincent/mailer/README.md

-A web application for sending emails on behalf of clients.
+A web application that allows for sending surveys to customers.